-ROLE NAME UNIVERSITY External Examiner (all MPhys/BSc degree) TBD TBD External Examiner (all MPhys/BSc degree programmes) Prof. Veronica Sanz University of Sussex External Examiner (all MPhys/BSc degree) Prof. Robert Taylor University of Oxford
+ROLE NAME UNIVERSITY External Examiner (all MPhys/BSc degree) Prof. Andrew Taylor University of Edinburgh External Examiner (all MPhys/BSc degree) Prof. John Girkin University of Durham External Examiner (all MPhys/BSc degree) Prof. Julia Yeomans University of Oxford

-^{}Please note: that it is inappropriate for students to make direct contact with External Examiners under any circumstances, in particular with regards to a student's individual performance in assessments.
-Other appropriate mechanisms are available for students, including through the School's own procedures and committees, the University's appeals or complaints procedures and the UMSU Advice Centre.
+Please note: that it is inappropriate for students to make direct contact with External Examiners under any circumstances, in particular with regards to a student's individual performance in assessments.
+Other appropriate mechanisms are available for students, including through the Department's own procedures and committees, the University's appeals or complaints procedures and the UMSU Advice Centre.
 In cases where a student does contact an External Examiner directly, External Examiners have been requested not to respond to direct queries.
-Instead, External Examiners should report the matter to their School contact who will then contact the student to remind them of the other methods available for students.
+Instead, External Examiners should report the matter to their departmental contact who will then contact the student to remind them of the other methods available for students.
 If students have any queries concerning this, they should contact the Teaching and Learning office.

 The external examiners have asked to meet some students from all years, informally, to discuss the course in general.
-This will be arranged on the day of the finals examination meeting, in June 2019.
+This will be arranged on the day of the finals examination meeting, in June 2020.
 The date will be available on Blackboard once confirmed.
 Any student still in Manchester then will be invited to meet them over lunch.